 21 Oct A closer look at the most common types of hair loss and the science behind them

 Did you know that the average person sheds around 50-150 strands of hair a day?
 While this type of shedding isn’t a cause for alarm, a receding hairline or noticeable bald spots could mean there’s something more going on.
+There are many types of hair loss, and determining which you’re experiencing is the first step in selecting the right treatment for you.

-Determining what type of hair loss you’re experiencing is the first step before selecting the treatment that is right for you.
 Below we’ll take a look at the most common types of alopecia dermatologists tend to see.

 A closer look at common types of hair loss